top of page

 Local Government

-Local governments can influence those choices by:
+Local governments can influence the energy-related choices that the community makes by:

-• Leading by example
+• Leading by example;

-• Educating constituents about options and the impacts of energy choices
+• Educating constituents about options and the impacts of energy choices;

-• Incentivizing preferred choices
+• Incentivizing preferred choices;

-• Planning for a low-carbon future with vision, goals and timelined actions
+• Planning for a low-carbon future with vision, goals and timelined actions;

-• Requiring new construction consistent with the community's goals
+• Requiring new construction consistent with the community's goals;

-• Providing enabling infrastructure that promotes a low-carbon electric community
+• Providing enabling infrastructure that promotes a low-carbon electric community;

-• Being sensitive to any short term financial impacts this transition might create
+• Being sensitive to any short term financial impacts this transition might create.

 This page provides resources for local governments to continue their role as climate action leaders.